What you need to know about insulin resistance

 UK researcher Dr. Margaret Ashwell has pioneered the use of the Ashwell Shape Chart, which shows colored zones for waist-to-height measurements.

 This simple graph can show you the danger zones.
-Just chart your waist measurement against your height and you can see where you fall in the graph.
+Just chart your waist measurement against your height and you can see where you fall on the graph.

 Working with your doctor

-However, armed with the results of your waist-to-height ratio, if it is larger than 0.50, you can talk with your doctor about ordering follow up tests to confirm that insulin resistance is present, and that you are at risk for blood sugar and metabolic problems.
+If your waist-to-height ratio is larger than 0.50, you may want to talk with your doctor about ordering follow up tests to confirm that insulin resistance is present, and that you are at risk for blood sugar and metabolic problems.

 You will likely have to ask for these tests.
-Don’t be afraid to be proactive and educate your doctor about these tests if you request them, as they are well worth the effort.
-However, be aware that not all health systems provide tests for insulin levels and you may have to pay the full cost yourself.
+Don’t be afraid to be proactive and educate your doctor about these tests if you request them, as they may be worth the effort.
+However, be aware that not all health systems provide coverage for insulin levels and you may have to pay the full cost yourself.

 - Fasting insulin and fasting triglycerides.
-With this test, a blood test is taken first thing in the morning before you have eaten.
+Blood is taken first thing in the morning before you have eaten.
 Your insulin levels and your triglyceride levels are then measured.
-Triglycerides are a routine test that are easy to do, but fasting insulin, on the other hand, is less commonly ordered and you will likely have to ask for it specifically.
-One study showed these tests had the strongest association with insulin resistance.31 Since fasting insulin by itself is only really helpful if very high (>20) or very low (<3), combining a mildly elevated insulin with elevated triglycerides (>150) enhances the sensitivity, making insulin resistance much more likely.
+Triglycerides are a routine test that is easy to do, but fasting insulin, on the other hand, is less commonly ordered and you will likely have to ask for it.
+One study showed these tests had the strongest association with insulin resistance.43 Since fasting insulin by itself is only really helpful if very high (>20mIU/L) or very low (<3mIU/L), combining a mildly elevated insulin with elevated triglycerides (>150mg/dL) enhances the detection of insulin resistance.

 - HOMA-IR- Homeostatic Model Assessment for Insulin Resistance.
-This is a fancy name for a simple test of both your fasting blood glucose and fasting insulin levels.32 It takes those two results and plugs them into a special calculator and gives you a numeric result.
-The concept is simple: How high does your insulin need to be to maintain your fasting glucose level?
-As an example, a fasting glucose of 95 mg/dL (5.3 mmol/L) with an insulin of 3 gets the HOMA-IR number of 0.7, suggesting good insulin sensitivity.
-But that same fasting glucose with an insulin level of 27 gets the HOMA-IR number of 6.3, suggesting clear insulin resistance and hyperinsulinemia.
-Any HOMA-IR number under 1 suggests good insulin sensitivity, while over 1.9 indicates early insulin resistance and anything over 2.9 indicates significant insulin resistance.
+This is not a test in itself, but is a fancy name for a calculation using both your fasting blood glucose and fasting insulin levels.44 It takes those two variables and plugs them into a special calculator, giving you a numeric result.
+The concept is simple: how high does your insulin need to be to maintain your fasting glucose level?
+As an example, a fasting glucose of 95 mg/dL (5.3 mmol/L) with an insulin of 3 yields a HOMA-IR score of 0.7, suggesting good insulin sensitivity.
+But that same fasting glucose with an insulin level of 27 gets a HOMA-IR score of 6.3, suggesting clear insulin resistance and hyperinsulinemia.
+Any HOMA-IR score under 1 suggests good insulin sensitivity, while over 1.9 indicates early insulin resistance, and anything over 2.9 indicates significant insulin resistance.45

 Awareness of and testing for insulin resistance, even with a simple waist-to-height measurement, should be more common among doctors and patients.
-If we wait for a rise in blood glucose, then we could have missed years of high insulin levels that could have been reversed.
+If we wait for a rise in blood glucose, then we may be missing years of high insulin levels that could have been addressed.

 Instead, we want to identify insulin resistance early so we can reverse it and prevent the dangerous consequences of metabolic disease.

-If you have confirmed insulin resistance, a number of proven lifestyle changes may be effective to help reverse the condition, including a low-carb or ketogenic diet, exercise, sleep, stress reduction and tobacco cessation.
+If you have confirmed insulin resistance, a number of proven lifestyle changes may be effective to help reverse the condition, including a low-carb or ketogenic diet, exercise, better sleep, stress reduction, and tobacco cessation.
 Check out our in-depth insulin resistance treatment guide for more detailed information.

 Metabolic Syndrome and Related Disorders 2019: Prevalence of optimal metabolic health in American adults: national health and nutrition examination survey 2009–2016 [observational study; very weak evidence] ↩